 Because the reinsurance coverages we sell include substantial protection for damages resulting from natural and man-made catastrophes, we expect from time to time to become liable for substantial claim payments on short notice.
 Accordingly, our investment portfolio as a whole is structured to seek to preserve capital and provide a high level of liquidity which means that the large majority of our investment portfolio consists of highly rated fixed income securities, including U.S. treasuries, agencies, highly rated sovereign and supranational securities, high-grade corporate securities, Federal Deposit Insurance Corporation ("FDIC") guaranteed corporate securities and mortgage-backed and asset-backed securities.
 We also have an allocation to other investments, including hedge funds, private equity partnerships, senior secured bank loan funds and other investments.
-At December 31, 2010, these other investments totaled \$787.5 million, or 12,9%, of our total investments (2009 - \$858.0 million or 14,3%).
+At December 31, 2010, these other investments totaled \$787.5 million, or 12.9%, of our total investments (2009 - \$858.0 million or 14.3%).

 At December 31, 2010, our fixed maturity investments and short term investment portfolio had a dollar-weighted average credit quality rating of AA (2009 - AA).
 At December 31, 2010, our average yield to maturity on our fixed maturity investments and our short term investment portfolio was 2.1% (2009 - 2.3%).
 At December 31, 2010, our non-investment grade fixed maturity investments totaled \$125.2 million or 3.0% of our fixed maturity investments (2009 - \$85.2 million or 2.1%, respectively).
-In addition, within our other investments category we have several funds that invest in non-investment grade fixed income securities and non-investment grade cat-linked securities.
-At December 31, 2010, the funds that invest in non-investment grade cat-linked securities and non-investment grade cat-linked securities.
+In addition, within our other investments category we have several funds that invest in non-investment grade fixed income securities.
+At December 31, 2010, the funds that invest in non-investment grade cat-linked securities totaled \$331.2010, the funds that invest in non-investment grade cat-linked securities of the funds that invest in non-investment grade cat-linked securities.